 After initial recognition, equity investments which are classified as investments at fair value through equity are normally remeasured at fair value, unless the fair value cannot be reliably determined, in which case they are measured at cost less impairment, if any.
-Fair value changes are reported in equity until the investment is derecognised or the investment is determined to be impaired.
+Fair value changes are reported in equity until the investment is determined to be impaired.
 On derecognition or impairment, the cumulative gain or loss previously reported as "changes in fair value" within equity, is included in the consolidated income statement.